Monoamniotic twins

 Monoamniotic twins are identical or semi-identical twins that share the same amniotic sac within their mother's uterus.
 Monoamniotic twins are always monochorionic and are usually termed Monoamniotic-Monochorionic ("MoMo" or "Mono Mono") twins.
 They share the placenta, but have two separate umbilical cords.
 Monoamniotic twins develop when an embryo does not split until after formation of the amniotic sac, at about 9–13 days after fertilization.
 Monoamniotic triplets or other monoamniotic multiples are possible, but extremely rare.
 Other obscure possibilities include multiples sets where monoamniotic twins are part of a larger gestation such as triplets, quadruplets, or more.

 Occurrence

 Monoamniotic twins are rare, with an occurrence of 1 in 35,000 to 1 in 60,000 pregnancies.

 Complications

-The survival rate for monoamniotic twins has been shown to be as high as 81% to 95% in 2009 with aggressive fetal monitoring, although previously reported as being between 50% to 60%.
+The survival rate for monoamniotic twins has been shown to be as high as 81% to 95% in 2009 with aggressive fetal monitoring, although previously reported as being between 50% and 60%.
 Causes of mortality and morbidity include: